sgsbucket/animan-doc/docs/animan/show.md

  * **Preview**: Generates preview videos of shots.
  * **Thumbnail**: Generates thumbnails of Resources from their original image files.

 Admin users can turn rendering On or Off for each Episode.
-When set to On, Renderman will render online or offline Shots for production.
+When set to On, Renderman will render Online or Offline Shots for production.

 :::note
 The preview videos on Shot pages and the thumbnails on Resource pages will always render the latest revision, regardless of rendering being turned On or Off.